 The salt content consists largely of chloride, magnesium and sodium ions.
 The background levels shown in Table 7.5 show conductivity levels in excess of 7,000 uS/cm but having the same characteristics being dominated by chloride, sodium, magnesium and low levels of sulphates and metals with the exception of iron.
-Variability in concentration of parameters
+Variability in concentration of parameters between sites indicate local changes in geology, particularly for conductivity and iron.
+There has been no significant change in metal concentrations in either bore during the reporting period and remain low.
 There are indications of some low levels of nutrients such as nitrate and phosphorus which could have come from the previous agricultural practices in the area.